- Show quality two-stage paint finishes.

 - Fuel transfer valve.

 To compliment an original chassis you need to follow the same rules when it comes to the suspension.
-It had to be period correct, or as close to it as possible.
-While the original used a transverse leaf spring style suspension, that arrangement requires different length springs to change camber settings.
-Because of that, the decision was made to go with heim joints, just like some of the original competition cars used.
-In fact, two options are offered here – The first being rose joints and the second being adjustable rod ends with poly bushings for a slightly less harsh ride.
+It had to be period correct, or as close as possible.
+The original slab side had a transverse leaf spring style suspension which requires different length springs to change camber settings we decided to use heim joints which were used on some of the original competition cars.

 Again, attention to small details like the replication of the glove box knob and the correct use of gauges make this car stand out from the others.
 A Side screen pocket is fitted behind the seats on the rear bulkhead and door map pockets are also incorporated in the doors.
 Lush carpeting finishes off the cabin for a comfortable feel on the road.

 An Original would have probably been a 289 with a B.W T10.
-Today, the recommendation would be a 289/302 based engine with a more modern Tremec T5 or similar transmission.
+Today, the recommendation would be a 289/302 based engine with a more modern Tremec TKO or similar transmission.

 History and Origins